friendly-project/doclint/Standards/EN.md

 - "8,000,000,000" becomes "8 billion"
 - However, numbers meant to be specific, such as 1,234,567 should remain as digits to maintain accuracy.

+### DOC-EN18: Use digits instead of words for numbers over 9

+When writing numbers between 0 and 9, write them as words.
+For 10 and above, use digits.
+Numbers below 10 can be misread as letters, such as `1` and `I`.

+- "1, 2, 3" is "one, two, three"
+- "twelve, thirteen, fourteen" is "12, 13, 14"

 ## Recommendations

 While these recommendations are not strict rules, following them can help improve the quality and consistency of documentation: